-- 1. All registers must be open; all duct dampers must be in their final (fully or partially open) position and the unit operated for 15 minutes on HIGH FIRE before taking readings. - 2.
+- 1. All registers must be open; all duct dampers must be in their final (fully or partially open) position and the unit operated for 15 minutes before taking readings - 2.
 The temperature rise must be within the range specified on the rating plate.